Monaghan-Lab/HCRFISH-DotCounting/ROI_Converters.md

 files will populate.

-There are a few things in the batch converter that you will need to edit for your personal usage:
+There are a few things in the batch converter that you will need to edit for your personal use:

-- At line 13, the `tissues` list currently contains the three regions of a tissue that our group is typically interested in.
-Change these out to reflect your (`-` separated single-string) regions of interest.
+- At line 13, change the `tissues` list to reflect your (`-` separated single-string) regions of interest.
 This might instead be something like `("Ventral-Mesenchyme", "Distal", "Proximal-Nail")`.
-- At line 15, the `stain` string is currently set to the nuclear stain DAPI.
-If you used a different stain or fluorophore for the given image and outlines, such as WGA or GFP, you should update this to reflect that.
+- At line 15, the `stain` should be the one used for the given image and outlines, such as WGA or GFP.
 If your stain is multiple words, again connect them with a `-`.
 - If you are running on Windows, you may need to change the `/` in line 47 to `\`.